cat-in-136/firefox-prefjs-surveyer/README.md

 Do same procedure with another version of Firefox.

-And then, we assume that we have two json file: prefall.json and prefall2.json.
+And then, we assume that we have two json file: prefall-old.json and prefall-new.json.

+Run surveyer.js to obtain the diff table.

+    % node surveyer.js prefall-old.json prefall-new.json > diff.html